tylerlong/quick_orm/README.rst

 Prerequisites
 *************
 You need Python 2.6 or above.
 I haven't test it against Python 3+.
-I will do it soon.
-SQLAlchemy==0.7.3
+SQLAlchemy>=0.7.3
 toolkit_library>=0.3.8
 If you are using pip to manage python packages, you don't have to install the prerequisites separately, they will be installed automatically.